ardan19/Red-Yellow-Detection-OpenCV-/README.md

 Converts each frame from BGR → HSV.
 HSV is chosen because it separates color from brightness.

-Converts each frame from BGR → HSV.
-HSV is chosen because it separates color from brightness.
 ### Define HSV Ranges
 ```bash
 # Red ranges